Donate at: CrowdRise

 As the project grows, it is envisioned that its cultural range will expand to include tales from many countries around the globe, representative of the world’s major geo-cultural regions.

 To begin, four tales from different continental regions have been selected for the project’s initial stage: one each from Mexico (for the Americas), Tanzania (for Africa), China (for Asia), and the United Kingdom (for Europe).
+The tale from Tanzania was a favorite of Nelson Mandela.

 The project has two immediate objectives.
 One is to produce a set of four initial pieces for choir and dancers, based on the four initial folk tales.